Uniswap/org-v1/src/pages/docs/v2/03-SDK/05-trade.md

 constructor(route: Route, amount: TokenAmount, tradeType: TradeType)
 ```

 The Trade entity represents a fully specified trade along a route.
+This entity supplies all the information necessary to craft a router transaction.

 # Example